 Sometimes, pain under your left breast signifies inflammation of the cartilage that connects your ribs to the breast bone.
 There is no identifiable cause, but rib cage injury, heavy lifting, infection, and arthritis are tied to this condition as possible culprits.

-You might feel pain in the middle of your chest or under your left breast if your heart does not receive sufficient oxygen-rich blood.
+You might feel pain in the middle of your chest or under your left breast if your heart does not receive sufficient oxygen-rich blood refers to angina which is different from heart attack.
 The discomfort might spread to your shoulders, arms, neck, and jaw.

 7. Chest injuries